 MUS 230 Case Studies in Musics of the World

-Survey course designed to broaden the student's knowledge of non-Western musics with a heavy emphasis on listening, speaking, and writing critically about music.
-Through case studies from regions around the world, we will examine musical sound, production, and consumption, and investigate the role music plays in culture, as it is incorporated into the worlds of family, community, religion, Diaspora, politics, ritual, and aesthetic experience.
-HUM; N. Malley
+This course broadens students' knowledge of non-Western musics.
+Heavy emphasis on listening, speaking, and writing critically.
+Through case studies from regions around the world, we examine musical sound, production, and

 MUS 245 Music Theory II